 It’s because adding this kind of integration to a product isn’t like a Google extension — it actually needs to be built into the code.
 However, while using software from a provider, you don’t own the code.
 This is why you don’t have the right to modify it in any way.

 Most software providers make contracts with 3rd-party providers in advance and offer their clients to use it for an additional fee.
 If you’d like something that’s not on the list, you'll probably get rejected since:

-- Integrations take time while software providers surely care about quality but need to be quite fast in terms of setting up the product for clients as well.
+- Integrations take time, and while software providers surely care about quality, they need to be quite fast in terms of setting up the product for clients as well.

 - It makes the whole product pricier, but providers don’t need their services to cost a fortune since one of their main advantages is affordability (compared to custom development).